Photo of a Creek bed in our friends neighborhood.

-In March of this year we traveled to Sante Fe, New Mexico to visit dears friend of Chuck's.
+On March 17 through the 25th, of this year (2025) we traveled to Sante Fe, New Mexico to visit long time and dears friend of Chuck.
 Richard Sullivan and his wife Melody Bostik, have lived in Sante Fe for over twenty five years.
 They have been inviting us for some time to visit.
-Then in December of 2024, Richard called again and invited us..
+Then in December of 2024, Richard called again and invited us.
 Chuck had not seen Richard since he left Los Angeles in 1989 to move up to the Pacific North West.
-I while I was born in Dalhar, Texas and my father was born in New Mexico, I had never been to Sante Fe or New Mexico for that matter.
-Chuck and I went on walks together in their neighborhood and witnessed the very dry land and creek beds which the top photo shows.
-We had great evening conversations all week with Richard and Melody.
-We took turns cooking our favorite meals for each other.
-It was lovely to meet these two beautiful souls who have been working together for many years.
-They were excellent hosts and I made two new friends!
+Although my father was born in Thomas, New Mexico, and I was born in Dalhart, Texas, I had never been to the regions of the Southwest of the US before our visit in March.

 Here is link to their web site where you can learn all about their extraordinary work..